artemius466/iiAdditions/README.md

 # iiAdditions

-Mod, that adds a plugin support for [ii's Stupid Menu](https://github.com/iiDk-the-actual/iis.Stupid.Menu)
+A mod that adds a plugin support for [ii's Stupid Menu](https://github.com/iiDk-the-actual/iis.Stupid.Menu)

 ## Installation